snowkidind/snowpass/README.md

 # Snowpass

+If you are sick of using third parties for password management this may be a solution that is right for you.
+Signal messenger is an end to end strongly encrypted messenger application.
+Its been integrated by large platforms like whatsapp and telegram in order to give its users a secure experience.
+SnowPass leans on this technology to deliver user credentials to any device across platforms.
+The software can be installed on any personal device like a raspberry pi, an odroid or your laptop to create a safe zone for your passwords, free from dependence on third parties.

+After setting the system up, you interact with it directly on a chat message on the signal messenger app.
+You can make new entries, add notes to existing entries, change and update passwords and more.
+On the backend the password file is encrypted in a safe manner, using the latest strong encryption methods for safe storage.
+The disappearing message feature of signal messenger automatically removes password requests thereby eliminating any correspondence with the app after a set period of time.

-This is a password management system written in NodeJS designed with the purpose of self custody of passwords, which allows retrieval on remote devices using the Signal application.
+>This is a password management system written in NodeJS designed with the purpose of self custody of passwords, which allows retrieval on remote devices using the Signal application.

 [Video introduction / live demo](https://drive.google.com/file/d/16ylgFhDaWc00sBvbN2em9ZDIZv4ytUjR/view?usp=share_link)